QuiltMC/rfcs/structure/0006-governance.md

 - All administrative board members

 # Drawbacks

 In the present day with most accounts and digital spaces being controlled primarily by one person, the idea of an "administrative board" has some downsides.
 A member of the board who is asked to step down may simply refuse to relinquish any resources they control.
-For this reason, personal character needs to be a high priority when electing members to the board so that such a situation can be avoided.
+For this reason, personal character needs to be a high priority when electing members to the board, so that such a situation can be avoided.